 🎉 Happy to announce that we now have:

 - Support for Gitlab repositories

 - VSCode integration with which you can open your VSCode right from the notebook.

 What is Colab-ssh ?

-Colab-ssh is a light-weight library that enables you to connect to a Google Colab virtual machine using an SSH tunnel.
+Colab-ssh is a light-weight library that allows you to connect to Google Colab Notebook using an SSH Tunnel and optionally via VSCode.

 :warning: Colab-ssh supports Google colaboratory notebooks only, using it on other notebooks may lead to unexpected behavior.

 Now you can watch a demo video on how to setup Colab-ssh with cloudflared on Youtube.
 Click the video below to open it.

 - Open Google Colab and run this code in one of the code cells

 # Install colab_ssh on google colab !pip install colab_ssh --upgrade from colab_ssh import launch_ssh_cloudflared, init_git_cloudflared launch_ssh_cloudflared(password="<PUT_YOUR_PASSWORD_HERE>") # Optional: if you want to clone a Github or Gitlab repository repository_url="<PUT_YOUR_REPOSITORY_URL_HERE>" init_git_cloudflared(repository_url)